webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-If you want to use the Real Device cloud just pass the `testobject_api_key` in the capabilities like this:
+If you want to use the Real Device cloud pass the `testobject_api_key` in the capabilities like this:

 ```js
 capabilities = [